danielcodes/kendama-collection/README.md

 * Replace images with shots of your own
 * Start looking into Instagram's API
 * Can delete through client side, make change on the backend
+* Handle error in a better manner, making sure form is completed, etc
+* Do a filesystem operation that deletes the image

 ## Things I have learned